uwcirg/helloworld-vue-client-sof/README.md

 A number of options are available for local usage to support testing with synthetic data.

 ### Setup
-This project manages dependencies using the [Yarn package manager](https://yarnpkg.com/).
+This project manages dependencies using the [Yarn package manager](https://yarnpkg.com/) in the [Node environment](https://nodejs.dev/) (Node version <= 16 is recommended for this application).
+Make sure to have both Yarn and Node installed before proceeding.
 The dependencies for the application can be installed locally by typing `yarn` at the command line.
 A local version of the app can be launched by typing `yarn serve` at the command line.
 A copy suitable for distribution can be built using the `yarn build` command.

 ### Download Value Sets from VSAC
 The value set content used by the CQL is cached in a file named valueset-db.json, which has been checked into this project in an empty state.
 In order for the CDS to operate as intended, implementers must populate valueset-db.json with the value sets which have been published on the [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/).
 In order to access VSAC, you must sign up for a [UMLS Terminology Services account](https://uts.nlm.nih.gov//license.html).